Skip to Main Content

 Most survivors of childhood cancer do not have problems with their urinary bladder as a result of their treatment.
 But certain types of cancer and cancer treatments can damage the bladder.

-One condition is neurogenic bladder.
-A neurogenic bladder is loss of bladder control due to a brain, spinal cord or nerve problem.
+One such condition is neurogenic bladder.
+A neurogenic bladder is loss of bladder control due to a brain, spinal cord, or nerve problem.

 Risk factors for neurogenic bladder

-• Tumors involving the bladder, prostate, pelvis, or spine
+• Tumors involving the bladder, prostate, pelvis, spine, or in nerves or areas of the brain that affect the bladder

 • Surgery or radiation in these areas